Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-One may differentiate this statement to a certain extend, as direct manipulations of our neurons could change the brain dynamics directly.
-This could possibly occur without our external and internal sensory organs noticing the manipulatory process.
-In this respect the brain tissue is distinct from the rest of the environment, since changes in the rest of the environment influence the brain dynamics exclusively via internal, such as a pain signal, or external, e.g.\ an auditory signal, sensory inputs.
+One may differentiate this statement to a certain extent, as direct manipulations of our neurons may change the brain dynamics directly.
+This may possibly occur without our external and internal sensory organs noticing the manipulatory process.
+In this respect the brain tissue is distinct from the rest of the environment, since changes in the rest of the environment influence the brain dynamics exclusively via sensory inputs, which may be either internal, such as a pain signal, or external, like an auditory signal.

-For practical purposes, when designing an artifical environment for a cognitive system, the distinction between a directly observable part of the outside world and the non-observable part becomes important.
-Only the observable part generates, per definition, sensorial stimuli, but one needs to keep in mind that the actions of the cognitive system may influence also the non-observable environment.
+For practical purposes, when designing an artificial environment for a cognitive system, the distinction between a directly observable part of the outside world and the non-observable part becomes important.
+Only the observable part generates, per definition, sensorial stimuli, but one needs to keep in mind that the actions of the cognitive system may {also influence} the non-observable environment.

-\underline{\bf Classification of learning procedures}\\ It is customary to broadly classify possible learning procedures.
-We discuss shortly the most important cases of learning algorithms, for details we refer to the literature. \begin{itemize} \item \underline{Unsupervised learning}\\ The system learns completely by itself, without any external teacher. \item \underline{Supervised learning}\\ Synaptic changes are made `by hand', by the external teacher and not determined autonomously.
-Systems with supervised learning have in most cases distinguished periods for training and performance (recall). \item \underline{Reinforcement learning}\\ Any cognitive system faces the fundamental dilemma of action selection, namely that the final success or failure of a series of actions may be evaluated often only in the end.
-When playing a board game one knows only in the end whether one wins or looses.
+\runinhead{Classification of Learning Procedures} It is customary to broadly classify possible learning procedures.
+We discuss {briefly} the most important cases of learning algorithms{;} for details we refer to the literature. \begin{itemize} \item[--] Unsupervised Learning: The system learns completely by itself, without any external teacher. \item[--] Supervised Learning: Synaptic changes are made \qut{by hand}, by the external teacher and not determined autonomously.
+Systems with supervised learning {in most cases have} distinguished periods for training and performance (recall). \item[--] Reinforcement Learning: Any cognitive system faces the fundamental dilemma of action selection, namely that the final success or failure of a series of actions may {often be evaluated only at} the end.
+When playing a board game one knows only {at} the end whether one {has won or lost}.

-Reinforcement learning denotes strategies which allow to employ the positive or negative reward signal obtained at the end of a series of actions to either rate the actions taken or to reinforce the problem solution strategy.
+Reinforcement learning denotes strategies {that allow one} to employ the positive or negative reward signal obtained at the end of a series of actions to either rate the actions taken or to reinforce the problem solution strategy.